why do meteorologists use station models

 VIII.
 Cutting-Edge Capabilities in Digital Weather Stations

 Wireless connectivity eases the installation process by removing the need for complex physical wiring.
 Remote monitoring lets users get the latest weather information from almost anywhere.
-This makes it more convenient and accessible.
+This makes it easier to use and reach.

 IX.
 Issues with Digital Weather Stations